 The value after the W represents the motor oil viscosity grade at high temperatures.
 A higher grade means optimized component protection and engine sealing, because a thick layer of oil is formed in the engine’s hotter, more critical areas.
 Conversely, a lower number will be more effective in reducing friction between hot parts and improve fuel consumption.

-If you have any doubt when choosing the viscosity grade of your motor oil, check your vehicle owner’s handbook, get the advice of a professional or visit TotalEnergies LubAdvisor tool.
+If you have any doubt when choosing the viscosity grade of your motor oil, check your vehicle owner’s handbook, get the advice of a professional.

 You might also be interested in